shenkw1/shenkw1/README.md

 - 🐝 Computer science graduate from the Georgia Institute of Technology, with threads in networking and computer graphics
 - 🗯️ Interested in anything frontend, computer graphics, networking, and product design
-- 🌐 Current SDE @ AWS
+- 🌐 Current SDE @ Amazon Payments
 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/katherinewshen/)

 <!--